homen19/DSA_Js_Challenge/README.md

  # Day 7 (Object Destructuring, function introduction)
   - Learning how object can be destructuring
   - Learning introduction about functions, functions calling, argument passing, function calling etc.
+  - Learning how to pass array and objects as a parameter in the functions